lynnfaraday/aresmush.com/tutorials/manage/started.md

 5. Use `role/add <your character>=coder` to grant your character coder privileges.

 {% tip %}
 Be careful giving the *coder* role to others.
 It is the most powerful role in the game, because there's no limit to what someone can do once you give them access to the code (and thus the database).
+If you are not coding yourself, you may even want to reserve it for headwiz, or for a special coder admin char that's separate from the one you use for day to day operations.
 See the [roles tutorial](/tutorials/manage/roles.html) for more information.
 {% endtip %}

 ## Learning About Ares